-USA Rugby’s National Development Program (NDA) is a long-term, systemic approach to athlete development through a year-round training program.
-NDA’s goal is to narrow the gap between amateur domestic players and international sevens rugby by accelerating the development of athletes not in full-time residency at the Olympic Training Center in Chula Vista, CA.
+USA Rugby’s Olympic Development Academy (ODA) is a long-term, systemic approach to athlete development through a year-round training program.
+ODA’s goal is to narrow the gap between amateur domestic players and international sevens rugby by accelerating the development of athletes not in full-time residency at the Olympic Training Center in Chula Vista, CA.

 National Development Academies (NDA) are independently operated entities that collaborate with USA Rugby based on a set of key deliverables.
 It is an iterative pathway between the Eagles coaching staff and the NDAs to offer the athlete the best chance of growth and success over the course his development.

 The ODA is designed for up-and-coming male players who are not yet performing at the international level, but have demonstrated the potential to be; players who have played at an international level but are not in the USOC residency program; and men’s national team pool players who are aiming to evolve into the USOC residency program in the future.

 It is designed for domestic-based club athletes, non-collegiate age-grade athletes, and collegiate athletes whose university programs are not yet fully delivering a high-performance rugby experience.
 Current national player pool university students are encouraged to have a formal connection with an NDA for out of season progression in conjunction with that athlete’s collegiate coaches.

 NDA athletes do not have to play for the club affiliated with the NDA.
 They will however, need to train with the NDA on non-club training days to fulfill the standards of the NDA.

 - 75 Sevens matches per year, per athlete (one XVs match counts as three VIIs matches)

 - Two by four-week recovery periods per year